 The Betfair trading opportunity

-Recently, on a Saturday, we had 97 races in the UK and Ireland, overnight there was probably an equal number in Australia.
-Over the course of the year, it’s easy to clock up 10-20k races and roughly £10bn a year in turnover on racing alone.
-If we add in football and other sports and count all activity include pre-off and in-play you end up with a total of around £55bn a year turnover on Betfair.
+Recently, on a Saturday, we had 97 horse races in the UK and Ireland, overnight there was probably an equal number in Australia.
+Over the course of the year, it’s easy to clock up 10-20k races and roughly £10bn a year in betting turnover on racing alone.
+If we add in football and other sports and count all activity include pre-off and in-play you end up with a total of around £55bn a year in

 Where is the trading opportunity?

 Hedge funds work where there are scales of opportunity and economy of scale.
 In financial markets, you will find a hedge fund occupying most niches and each individual market is worth many billions or maybe trillions depending on how you count it.

 But of course, the sports

 Financial markets vs sports markets

 In financial markets, you can find a company worth billions and then start buying some or all of it.
 If you hold that position then it’s, generally, accretive.
 It rises in value over time.
 Financial assets generate income which can be reinvested back into the business to grow it.
 This makes it more valuable and, keeping things simple, the market price should reflect that.
 Businesses have fixed assets, intangible assets on their balance sheets and a variety of things that they can invest in and generate income from.
 That income gets shared with stakeholders and people buy and sell the right to that assets on capital markets.
 Buyers and sellers compete with each other to get access to those returns on the stock market and everybody is happy, either with an income-based investment or some longer-term capital growth.

 If you look at sports and horse racing it’s a whole different kettle of fish.

 First off there is no concept or income from an investment, there is